LGVProd/holbertonschool-shell/permissions/README.md

-8-Added script that gives all permissions, but only to other users, to the file in step 4 9-Added script that sets the file in step 4 to a certain mode 10-Added script that sets the mode of the file in step 4 to be the same as the mode of another file
+8-Added script that gives all permissions, but only to other users, to the file in step 4 9-Added script that sets the file in step 4 to a certain mode 10-Added script that sets the mode of the file in step 4 to be the same as the mode of another file 11-Added script that adds execute permission to all subdirectories of the current directory, for all users, without affecting files